 “We view this award as a true external recognition of the success of our efforts to provide comprehensive and compassionate services that span education, prevention, screening, and surgical treatment for our patients and their families,” said Barry Meisenberg, M.D., medical director of the DeCesaris Cancer Institute.
 “The award is truly gratifying for our staff, and should stand as an additional program differentiator for AAMC.”

-Following the November 2008 on-site survey, the cancer institute was granted the highest stamp of CoC program approval: Three Year Approval with Commendation.
+In 2008 and again in 2011 the cancer institute was granted the highest stamp of CoC program approval: Three Year Approval with Commendation.
 According to the Commission, just 25 percent of all cancer centers in United States hospitals receive three-year approval, and only 14 percent of those awarded three-year approval are then awarded the additional recognition of standard of care commendations.

 CoC-accredited facilities diagnose and/or treat 80 percent of newly diagnosed cancer patients each year.